aosabook/500lines/spreadsheet/spreadsheet.markdown

 ## Conclusion

-Since this book is _500 Lines or Less_, a web spreadsheet in 99 lines is a minimal example — please feel free to experiment and extend it in any direction you’d like.
+Since this book is _500 Lines or Less_, a web spreadsheet in 99 lines is a minimal example&mdash;please feel free to experiment and extend it in any direction you’d like.

 Here are some ideas, all easily reachable in the remaining space of 401 lines: